This is a sponsored post written by me on behalf of Mission®. All opinions are entirely my own.

 If you follow football then you know that Los Angeles had the Rams here until 1994 when they moved to St. Louis.
 They came back to us in 2016 and they have our hopes sky high this season, due to a good quarterback, strong running, and a solid defense.
 Go Rams!

-Fish tacos are the perfect big game day food.
+Fish tacos are the perfect recipe for game day.
 They are wildly popular in Los Angeles and they are so easy to make at home.

 Some fish taco recipes use fried fish dredged in a batter (those are delicious) but you can grill, broil or bake the fish for a lightened up version which is just as tasty.
 I recommend cod, mahi-mahi, tilapia or halibut, but any mild fish will work.
 Use fresh limes, hot sauce or salsa in place of heavy sauces.
 The fish tacos are so tasty that they don’t need much else.

 1/4 cup oil

 1 teaspoon nutmeg